 Processors typically make a larger profit on the non-qualified rate used in bundled pricing, and interchange categories associated with downgrades are routed to the non-qualified pricing tier.

 Not only can this increase a business’s processing costs substantially, it completely disincentives a processor from bringing downgrades to a business’s attention, let alone helping to resolve them.

-For this and other reasons, I highly recommend that any business being billed via bundled pricing use CardFellow’s service to secure a competitive interchange-plus solution, and then contact us for help in addressing any downgrades.
+For this and other reasons, I highly recommend that any business being billed via bundled pricing use CardFellow’s service.
+You’ll secure a competitive interchange-plus solution, and we’ll address any downgrades.